tomekw/hucpa/README.md

 Please note the project support only JRuby (tested with 9.1.7.0+) on Java 8.

+The public API is subject to change before version `1.0.0`.

 ## Installation

 Add this line to your application's Gemfile: